Be honest with me: how effective are the to-do lists you make yourself?

-My reaction when I realized this?
+When I realized this?
 Mind. blown.

 You may think, “Well, duh.
-I know my own job, I don’t need the details” And that may be true.
+I know my own job.”

-But at work, I’m involved in writing, editing, formatting, and promoting blog posts.
-They’re all separate tasks, but how would I tell the difference between them on a vague, verbless list?
+At work, I’m involved in writing, editing, formatting, and promoting blog posts.
+They’re all separate tasks, best performed on separate days on separate daily to-do lists.

 It makes your list seem much more manageable.
 You may not consciously notice it, but it still makes a difference.